 5. Witch Hazel

 You’ll add witch hazel in these 3 ways.
 First, add a tablespoon to your sitz bath water.
-Second add 4 tablespoons into a 8 ounce water bottle and use this spray bottle to create your padsicle.
-Third you’ll use it to create your DIY New Mama Bottom Spray.
+Second, add 4 tablespoons into an 8-ounce water bottle and use this spray bottle to create your padsicle.
+Third, you’ll use it to create your DIY New Mama Bottom Spray.

 6. DIY New Mama Bottom Spray